All Products

 Spark Airflow Operator

-1. Run the following command to install the Airflow Spark plug-in:
+1. Install the Airflow Spark plug-in:

 pip install https://help-static-aliyun-doc.aliyuncs.com/file-manage-files/zh-CN/20230608/qvjf/adb_spark_airflow-0.0.1-py3-none-any.whl